Our research on the bacteria in the gut (microbiome) has led to important discoveries on the role that fibre from food plays in gut health.

 Increasing intakes of resistant starch

-We can feed our gut bacteria or microbiome by eating foods rich in resistant starch, e.g. lentils, peas and beans, cooked and cooled potato, cold pasta salad, firm bananas, and certain wholegrain products.
+We can feed our gut bacteria or microbiome by eating foods rich in resistant starch; for example, lentils, peas and beans, cooked and cooled potato, cold pasta salad, firm bananas, and certain wholegrain products.
 Eating a diet with a variety of fibre is a great way to keep your digestive system healthy.

 The recommended intake of resistant starch is around 20 grams a day, which is almost four times greater than a typical western diet provides.
 To address this challenge we developed BARLEYmax™, a natural, high fibre wholegrain with high levels of resistant starch.
 We then worked with food manufacturers to create products containing BARLEYmax™, including breakfast cereals, food wraps, rice mixes, and bread.